EricLBuehler/mistral.rs/README.md

 ./mistralrs-server --port 1234 --log output.log mistral
 ```

 Mistral.rs uses subcommands to control the model type.
+They are of format `<XLORA>-<ARCHITECTURE>-<QUANTIZATION>`.
 Please run `./mistralrs-server --help` to see the subcommands.

 To start an X-LoRA server with the default weights, run the following after modifying or copying the ordering file as described [here](README.md#preparing-the-x-lora-ordering-file).